xyzmean/amneziawg-openwrt/README.md

 5. Wait approximately 2 to 2.5 hours for the cache build to complete.

+6. If you get an error in steps `Checkout OpenWRT repository`, `Update feeds`, it is more likely that the OpenWRT repository is unavailable.
+Please restart step 1 in 15-40 minutes.

-6. Select the workflow `Legacy - step 2.
+7. Select the workflow `Legacy - step 2.
 Build AmneziaWG from cache`, input the parameters, and run it.
    - Choose whether to compile the kernel module, Go implementation, or both.

+8. Again, errors in step `Checkout OpenWRT repository` show that the OpenWRT repository is unavailable.
+Please restart step 2 in 15-40 minutes.

-7. Wait around 10–20 minutes for the packages to compile.
+9. Wait around 10–20 minutes for the packages to compile.

-8. Download the artifacts, extract, and install.
+10. Download the artifacts, extract, and install.

 ### How to Install AmneziaWG